tirsol-devs/mr.builder/README.md

 ## Installation

-For using mr.builder you need to install packer first.
+For using mr.builder you need to install [Packer](https://packer.io/) first.

 ## Contribute